Rhonda J. Ferree

 127 S High St, Ste 1

-Rhonda Ferree provides leadership and expertise in horticulture programs for both the home gardener and commercial horticulturalist with emphasis in the area of landscape horticulture.
-She trains and assists in coordinating the Unit's Master Gardener and Master Naturalist programs, and is the statewide coordinator for the Master Naturalist program.
+Rhonda Ferree provides leadership and expertise in horticulture programs for both the home gardener and commercial horticulturist with emphasis in the area of landscape horticulture.
+She trains and assists in coordinating the Unit's Master Gardener program.

 Ferree graduated from the University of Illinois at Urbana-Champaign with a bachelor's degree (high honors) in ornamental horticulture and a master's degree in horticulture.
 She joined Extension as a specialist in pesticide safety education on the Champaign-Urbana campus, where she served for 10 years before joining the Fulton County Extension staff as a horticulture and crops educator.
 Ferree later served as county director in Fulton County and as associate regional director in the West Central Region office in Springfield, IL.
 She is presently a horticulture educator with University of Illinois Extension serving the Fulton-Mason-Peoria-Tazewell Unit.